-A performance based bonus is an extra compensation granted to an employee as a reward for reaching pre-established goals and benchmarks.
+A performance-based bonus is an extra compensation granted to a team member as a reward for reaching pre-established goals and benchmarks.

-Employers often reward employees with performance bonuses after evaluating outstanding projects or high-quality work performances.
+Leadership often rewards their teams with performance bonuses after evaluating outstanding projects or high-quality work performances.

 Why should HR leaders care about performance bonuses?

-A well-designed performance bonus system based on fair criteria can stimulate employees to deliver quality work, reach set targets, and maintain motivation and productivity.
+A well-designed performance bonus system based on fair criteria can stimulate team members to deliver quality work, reach set targets, and maintain motivation and productivity.

 Recommended For Further Reading

 How can you ensure effective implementation of performance bonuses?

 HR leaders can lead a collaboration between managers and their people to establish performance bonus criteria that effectively motivate the team and align with the company budget and goals.
 HR leaders can incorporate these steps to create a dynamic performance bonus system: